-The trucks 7-Pin electrical connection can be installed by your dealer according to your trucks wiring system, if it is not already equipped from the factory.
-With the wiring and connectors hooked-up, your truck will supply 12-volt DC power to charge your camper battery and provide power for the 12volt power needs while the truck is operating.
-See the listing below for 12-volt connector wire colors, wire gauge and function:
+The truck's 7-Pin electrical connection can be installed by your dealer according to your truck's wiring system, if not already equipped from the factory.
+With the wiring and connectors hooked-up, your truck can supply 12-volt DC power to charge your camper battery and provide power for the 12-volt power needs while the truck is operating.
+See the listing below for truck side 12-volt connector wire colors, wire gauge and function:

-Note: Do not use less than 10 gauge wire size for charge lines.
-Also, do not attach them to smaller gauge wires.
-BACK UP LIGHTS 16 GA YELL⊡∀
+NOTICE: DO NOT use less than 10-gauge wire size for charge lines.
+Also, DO NOT attach to smaller gauge wires.

-Your Dealer should ensure that the wiring between the vehicle and your unit is adequate for the demand system.
+Your dealer should ensure that the wiring between the vehicle and your unit is adequate for the demand system.